helloworld1983/OpenCL_Molecular_Dynamics/README.md

-Implementation of molecular dynamics and Monte-Carlo algorithms on fpga, using Altera OpenCL compiler, nvidia gpu and cpu
+Implementation of MD and MC algorithms on FPGA, using Altera OpenCL compiler, GPU and CPU.
+Results comparassion